 It was extremely tough finding out dad had this disease; I knew nothing about it and didn’t know what to expect.
 How I found out wasn’t exactly the best way either.
 I don’t blame anyone for how I found out; I find it rather funny now looking back.
 I knew dad was getting tested for the disease and My brother thought my mum had told me and he thought she had told me, I’m not too sure but I found out from my uncle one evening when we were in the local pub at a function.
 It was a shock and hard to come to terms with.
-At this time I was 15 and don’t think I realised how serious it really was.
+At this time I was 15 and don’t think I realized how serious it really was.

 I wasn’t exactly speaking to my father when he got his results; he had a horrid girlfriend who drove my brother and me away.
 And due to the symptoms of the disease my dad had changed, he wasn’t himself anymore.
 He was saying and doing nasty things to the family and I didn’t have the understanding to think “this isn’t my dad it’s the disease” so when he lashed out I lashed out at home as well.

 The next few years were difficult and i will not get into all the details, as it would leave this blog extremely long and probably boring!
 Not to mention let’s keep some things personal.